Darron Gibson involved in car crash close to Sunderland AFC training ground

 Sunderland midfielder Darron Gibson has been involved in a crash which wrecked a number of vehicles.

-The Echo understands the player, who is not on today's team sheet against Preston due to a groin injury, was driving on Dovedale Road in Fulwell at 11.55am today.
+The Echo understands the player, who is not on today's team sheet against Preston due to a groin injury, was driving on Dovedale Road in Seaburn at 11.55am today.

 A Northumbria Police spokesman said: "A 30-year-old man has been arrested on suspicion of driving over the legal alcohol limit and he is currently in police custody.